Gwen Lamont

+Gwen Lamont painting the backdrop for the annual Kelowna Regatta Pageant.

 Gwendolyn Kortright Lamont, later known as Gwen Lamont, was a Western Canadian artist, educated in the Ontario College of Art, Toronto, primarily under Arthur Lismer.
 She became a community artist, known for practising and encouraging art through her depiction of the lives of people in the Okanagan, and those of First Nations Peigan, Interior Salish and Carrier peoples.

 Early life and education

 She was born Alice Gwendolyn Kortright Hutton at Fort Macleod, Alberta, in 1909.
 Her father, Lionel A.B.
 Hutton, was a telegraph inspector for the C.P.R.
 He was also an accomplished cabinet maker, and had a number of inventions to his name.
 Her mother, Ida Kortright, was born in England.
 Ida's father was Sir Cornelius Hendrickson Kortright K.C.M.G., who had been a senior British colonial diplomat.

 Gwen started to take an interest in drawing and painting when she was about ten years old, in the art class of a Calgary school.
 Coincidentally, she became interested the Peigan First Nations peoples, who camped beside the Old Man River in the summer.
 They provided a fascinating subject.
 In later life she could remember that by her mid-teens she had filled numerous sketch books of horsemen, old women and children.
 In Wales, during the First World War, accompanying her mother while her father served as a communications officer, she lived in a country house with heraldic features.
 They too provided subjects to draw.
 She kept all her sketch books carefully.
 Only to have them, and much of her other art work, destroyed by the Westside Road fires of Kelowna in 2023.

-Pegain First Nations encampment on border of Old Man River, Southern Alberta.
-Signed "G. Kortright Hutton, 1925".

 Her art career started formally when she went, as a sixteen year-old in 1925, to the Ontario College of Art (OCA).
 Her instructors included members of the Group of Seven, particularly Arthur Lismer, under whom she studied for the first two years.
 Importantly, she met other young women from western Canada; among them were Annora Brown, Euphemia (Betty) MacNaught, Ruby Howe and Marion Nichols.
 The first two remained life-long friends.
 Gwen left OCA in 1929 with honours in Figure Drawing and Painting, and A.O.A.C. after her name.
 But it was the Depression, and not easy for a young woman artist to earn a living.
 She began to establish herself, however, with pieces in the Vancouver Art Gallery's "All Canadian" Show in 1932, a Solo show in 1938, and a portrait hung in National Gallery in 1933.
 She also travelled with friends she had made at O.C.A., sketching the Canadian landscape of Northern Ontario and southern Alberta in the Modernistic style she had been taught.